rollyourown-xyz/ryo-website-content/collaborate/website_development/content_structure/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-This section describes how the content of the rollyourown.xyz website is structured in the website content repository.
+This section describes how the content of the rollyourown website is structured in the website content repository.

 <!--more-->